pablobm/pygame-tutorial/source/lessons/00400-colours/index.html.markdown

 In previous examples, we had variables such as `count`.
 These changed over time within the program.
 However colours don't change.
 Red is always red.
 Things in your game may change colour, but the concept of a colour doesn't change.

-Therefore, it's common within programmers to use all-capitals names to signify things that don't change.
+Therefore, it's common among programmers to use all-capitals names to signify things that don't change.
 We call them **constants**.
 Compare this with the name **variables**, which signify things whose value may change over time.

 ## Challenges